daradermody/dotfiles/README.md

-Clone this to your home directory (or wherever)
+Clone this to your home directory (or wherever):

 ```bash
 git clone git@github.com:daradermody/rc-files.git .rc_files